bitnami/charts/bitnami/thanos/README.md

 ## Upgrading

+### To 9.0.0

+This major updates the MinIO&reg; subchart to its newest major, 10.0.0.
+This subchart's major doesn't include any changes affecting its use as a subchart for Thanos, only needing the standard upgrade process from chart's version `8.X`.

 ### To 8.0.0

 The chart was changed to adapt to the common Bitnami chart standards.
 Now it includes common elements such as sidecar and init container support, custom commands, custom liveness/readiness probes, extra environment variables support, extra pod annotations and labels, among others.
 In addition, other remarkable changes were to harmonize the values structure: